nspiller/gnuplot-convolution/README.md

 ```

 ### Reusing the `gnuplot` code
-The excecution of `gnuplot` can be surpressed with `--plot-nothing`.
+The execution of `gnuplot` can be suppressed with `--plot-nothing`.
 This can be
 useful if the code block is to be used in another programme.

 ## Examples